CCrypto/ccvpn2/ccvpn2_web/pages/tech.md

 You can connect to OpenVPN servers with:

-  - "Alpha" : UDP, default port.
-Default, recommended.
+  - UDP port 1194 (default).
+Recommended.
-  - "Beta" : TCP, port 443 (HTTPS).
-It should pass through most of the firewalls, but it is slower and less reliable than Alpha.
+  - TCP port 443 (HTTPS).
+It should pass through most of the firewalls, but it is slower and less reliable than the first.

-    Use it only if Alpha does NOT work for you.
+Our OpenVPN config files automatically tries to use UDP, then TCP.

 Security
 --------